Jump to:

 Imaging

-Contrast-enhanced magnetic resonance imaging (MRI) of the brain or spinal cord is often required to appropriately characterize tumors prior to resection.
+Contrast-enhanced MRI of the brain or spinal cord is often required to appropriately characterize tumors before resection.
 Additional neuroimaging may be necessary if other focal neurologic signs or symptoms are observed.

 Supplemental assessment tools

-Audiologic testing is common to assess hearing and identify those in needs of hearing aids.
+Audiologic testing is common to assess hearing and identify those in need of hearing aids.
 Vestibular testing is used to identify and treat balance impairments and vertigo associated with vestibular schwannomas.

 Early predictions of outcomes